Mjrovai/UNIFEI-IESTI05-EDGE_AI/README.md

 <hr>

 ## Material
-- Materials will be uploaded to this repo at weekly basis
+- Materials will be uploaded to this repo every week.
   - Slides, Notebooks, Code, and Docs in English
   - Videos in Portuguese